Also note that as the forties became the fifties, Hitchcock’s famous cameo appearance occurred earlier in the movie so as not to distract the viewer.

 Starring: Cary Grant, Ingrid Bergman, Claude Rains, Louis Calhern and Leopoldine Konstantin.

-Hitchcock’s cameo: 1:04:44 At the party in Claude Rain’s mansion, drinking champagne and then leaves as Cary Grant enters.
+Hitchcock’s cameo: 1:04:44 At Claude Rain’s mansion party, he drinks champagne and then leaves as Cary Grant enters.

 STREAMING ON APPLE TV+ AND YOUTUBE